WE ARE HERE Company

 Are you ready for something really exciting?
 WE ARE HERE is happening!

 The WE ARE HERE Curated Program is an exciting new opportunity to consolidate and seed new, deeper, artistic and meaningful collaborative small solo works within a focused and specialised, intimate environment between the Associate Artist and the Curated Artist/s.
 Each Curated Artist will be invited on the merit of their abilities, capacities and contributions from within their work as part of ENCOUNTER and the WE ARE HERE Company Program.
-Curated Program artists for 2020 are Feras Shaheen, Sabrina Muszynski, Gabriela Green Olea, Josh O’Connor, Xara Zaineddine and Billy Keohavong.
+Curated Program artists for 2021 are Feras Shaheen, Sabrina Muszynski, Gabriella Olea, Josh O’Connor, Xara Zaineddine and Billy Keohavong.

 Dates & Activities

 We offer you an extensive range of opportunities to experience, develop and broaden your dance practice through the following exciting programs:

 In Emma’s signature theatrical and distinct style that explores instinct, charge, weight, breath, gravity, emotional realities, spoken text, performative tasks, action, humour, composition, improvisation and the tools and skills you need to develop your own dance style and practice.

 - ALL THAT I AM RIGHT NOW – DIGITAL for Parramatta Laneways Project – In collaboration with Emma Saunders (Director), Feras Shaheen (Filmmaker), Felicity Castagna (Writer) and Sarah Vynne Vassallo (Set/Costume) we will develop a series of 11 x 1 minute solo intimate moving digital INSTAportraits that celebrate the private moments of joy experienced on the inside of our dancing lives.
 It celebrates where we are, and how we are, and in that moment who we are, and why We Are Here.